 Dear parent/carer,

-I am sorry to report that, despite meeting and creating a behaviour contract, has continued to misbehave.
+I am sorry to report that, despite meeting and creating a behaviour contract, h misbehave. as continued to

-would now benefit from a structured approach to help improve their behaviour in school.
+would now benefit from a structured approach to help improve their behav iour in school.

-I would be grateful if you could attend a meeting with the headteacher, the special educational needs co-ordinator and myself, to discuss how we can best support your child in improving their behaviour.
-We are available to meet at the following times:
+I would be grateful if you could attend a meeting with the headteacher, the special educational needs co-or to discuss how we can best support your child in improving their behaviour.
+We are available to meet at the · ·

 Please email admin@navigationprimary.com or call the school office [0161 912 5937] to confirm.

 Yours sincerely,

 Class teacher name:

 Class teacher signature:

+Date: